kalenkovich/demopkg/README.md

 ## Installation

-You can install the development version of demopkg like so:
+Don’t install the development version of demopkg like so:

 ``` r
 remotes::install_github("kalenkovich/demopkg")